stephen-usher/Hornby-Ringfield-DCC6-Adapter/README.md

  The optional 1uF capacitor helps dampen any voltage spikes from the motor.

  The DCC Decoder I use is the Bachmann E-Z Command 90 degree 6 Pin DCC Decoder (Ananlogue Compatible), 36-556RA.
-I've found that for Hornby motors CV10 should be given the value 35 and CV212 (back-EMF cut-off) set to 35.
+I've found that for Hornby motors CV10 (back-EMF cut-off) should be given the value 35 and CV212 (back-EMF strength) set to 128.

  Note: I've not yet tested the lighting but the circuit conforms to the specification given in the DCC Wiki.